chrisnoonan98675/site/xl-deploy/how-to/create-a-provider.markdown

 ## Next steps

-After you create a provider, you can [add it to an ecosystem](/xl-deploy/how-to/create-an-ecosystem.html).
+After you create a provider, you can [add it to a provisioning environment](/xl-deploy/how-to/create-a-provisioning-environment.html).